Athena Cinema

 The Athena Cinema is a movie theater in Athens, Ohio that has been continuously operating since 1915.
-Originally called Majestic Theatre, the name was eventually changed to Schine's Athena before its current incarnation, The Athena Cinema.
+Originally called The Majestic, the name was eventually changed to Schine's Athena before its current incarnation, the Athena Cinema.
 Today, it is owned by Ohio University.

-Current Ownership and Operation
+Current ownership and operation

-In 2001, the Athena went up for sale.
-However, there was no interest in operating the nearly century old cinema.
+In 2001, Bill Duerson, owner of the Athena, put it up for sale, due to struggles with profits.
 It was later contracted to Ohio University which sought to restore the building, reopening in February 2002.
 The University contracted the theater to an independent manager.
 When the lease was nearing expiration, a committee formed to decide how the theater could have a place within the university's mission, employing clusters of business students who added ideas of how the Athena should operate.